corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/rest-api/overview.md

     weight: 1000
 section_menu: corda-5-beta
 ---
-This section describes how to invoke the Corda REST API and links to the reference documentation.
+This section describes how to invoke the Corda REST API and contains the reference documentation.